SirYancy/computer-apps/book/ch3-word-processing/2_creating_editing_submitting.md

 TUTORIAL
 ========

+**Do not do this tutorial as it is currently formulated!
+It will be revised!**

 1. Open your Google Drive and create a new Google Doc as demonstrated in the [previous section](1_docs_tour.md).
 1. Click on the document title and change it to *introduction*.
     ![Change title](images/tutorial1/1.png){: width="50%}